ldelaprade/JavaCodingStyle/Introduction.md

     }
 };
 ```
-And will also allow its equivalent compact format:
+And will also allow its equivalent compact format
+which is still much more readable in terms of catching code structures.

 ```java
 return new MyClass()